pretxel/pong-svelte/README.md

 # 🏓 Pong Game - Built with Svelte

-A classic Pong game implementation using Svelte 5 and HTML5 Canvas, featuring smooth gameplay, AI opponent, and responsive design.
+A fully functional classic Pong game implementation using Svelte and HTML5 Canvas, featuring smooth 60fps gameplay, intelligent AI opponent, modular architecture, and responsive design.

+## 🤖 Created with AI-Assisted Development

+This game was created through **vibe coding** using **Cursor** and **ChatGPT**, demonstrating the power of AI-assisted development for building complex, modular applications.
+The entire codebase was developed iteratively through natural language conversations, showcasing how modern AI tools can help create production-ready code.

+## ✅ Status: Fully Working!

+This game has been successfully tested and is fully functional with:
+- ✅ **Canvas rendering** working properly
+- ✅ **Game physics** and collision detection
+- ✅ **AI opponent** with multiple difficulty levels
+- ✅ **Input controls** (keyboard and touch)
+- ✅ **Responsive design** and proper sizing
+- ✅ **Svelte 5 compatibility** with new component API

 ## 🎮 Game Features